Why Accurate TMJ Diagnosis Matters

 Do you have multiple TMJ symptoms?
 Let Westchester County TMJ dentist Dr. Mejia determine whether your symptoms are linked to TMJ or might have an entirely different cause.

-Please call (914) 594-6854 or use our online form to request an appointment at Westchester TMJ & Aesthetics in Mohegan Lake.
+Please call (914) 594-6854 or use our online form to request an appointment at Westchester TMJ & Sleep in Mohegan Lake.